Casting (performing arts): Casting office personnel

 Readers: This person reads all other character's lines opposite the actor who is currently auditioning.
-A good reader is someone who has acting skills, but who has no interest in booking a role through that casting director's office at that time.
 For their audition sessions, casting offices will either bring in trusted actors as readers or will have one of the casting staff read with the actors.
 A reader will know how to give and take and play with other actors without ever outshining the auditioning actors.

 Interns: Interns are more common to commercial casting offices, which host as many as a dozen different casting directors holding different auditions per day.
 While some commercial casting offices hold permanent casting space, many rent out studios on a project to project basis.
 A key intern will work with many busy casting directors sorting mail, copying sides and transcribing them onto "cue cards" or large boards to be read off of as prompts in the casting room, help actors sign in, and keep the flow of actors going in and out of the casting room as smooth as possible.

 Casting Assistants: This is the entry-level position in the field of casting, but they act as much more than a typical office assistant.
 They cover the office phones, handle copying and filing, and set up audition (aka "session") equipment like lights, the camera, sound equipment, etc. They often assist in relaying audition appointments, checking actor avails, or in the casting room making sure the recording software is running smoothly so the Casting Director can focus on each actor's performance.

 Casting Associates: Associate is the second chain of command in a casting office.
 After a casting associate has worked for two years in the field of casting, they can apply for membership in Casting Society of America.
 Typically, they work under a Casting Director running pre-read sessions, prepping deal memos, cutting audition sides, and making calls to talent agents.
 Many associates begin to take on smaller scale projects so they can amass enough credits to move up in rank to a full-fledged Casting Director.